giorginogreg/versionpress/docs/content/en/developer/plugin-support.md

     - Each action has a **priority** – 10 by default.
 Priorities behave like on WordPress filters and actions: the lower the number, the higher the priority.
 A more important action beats the less important one if both appear in the same commit.
 For example, `theme/switch` beats `option/edit` which means that the user will see a message about changing themes, not updating some internal option.
     - Priorities can be set dynamically using the `vp_action_priority_{$scope}` filter, see [WPLANG handling](https://github.com/versionpress/versionpress/blob/7a500248a363472127c93a2ffffaec11f486e6e5/plugins/versionpress/.versionpress/hooks.php#L160-L166) as an example.
     - A combination of a scope and an action, e.g., `post/create` or `theme/install`, uniquely identifies the action and can be [searched for in the UI](https://docs.versionpress.net/en/feature-focus/searching-history).
-- An action has a **message**, usually in past tense, and a **priority**.
-If priority is not set, the default value of 10 is used.
-    - Priorities behave like on WordPress filters and actions: the lower the number, the higher the priority.
-A more important action beats the less important one if both appear in the same commit.
-For example, `theme/switch` beats `option/edit` which means that the user will see a message about changing themes, not updating some internal option.
 - **Meta entities** also contain **`parent-id-tag`** with the name of a tag containing ID of the parent entity.

 ### Action detection